 - At least one symptom involving re-experience

-- At least one symptom involving avoidance behaviors
+- A symptom involving avoidance behaviors

 - At least two symptoms affecting mood or cognitive function

-- At least two symptoms involving reactivity or arousal
+- Two symptoms involving reactivity or arousal

 - Re-Experience – Symptoms in this category include frightening thoughts, nightmares, and flashbacks.
 Symptoms may be triggered by situations, thoughts, objects, and the like that serve as reminders of the initial trauma.

 - Avoidance Behaviors – A person may intentionally avoid places, things, or events that remind him or her of the trauma.
 Even feelings and thoughts related to the event may be avoided making it difficult for the individual to seek help through counseling.

 - Mood and Cognition – The patient may experience loss of interest in activities he or she once found enjoyable.
 Feelings such as guilt for surviving or blaming one’s self may occur.
 Negative thoughts about self or the world in general may persist.
 Memory of the traumatic event may be spotty.

 - Reactivity and Arousal – The patient may constantly be on edge or struggle to sleep.
 It may be easy to startle the person.
 Angry outbursts are common, even if the person was previously very docile.

 Particularly when it comes to children, PTSD may result in things such as bedwetting, being unnatural clingy with parents or other grownups, ceasing to speak, or acting out the traumatic event while playing.
 Teens may get involved in destructive behaviors.